HorusXIV/HPCP_Assignment/src/multiGPU/Raport.md

 ## Multi-GPU Distribution & First Improvements

-Next, I added MPI to distribute work across multiple GPUs.
+Next, I added MPI (using MPI4PY) to distribute work across multiple GPUs.
 I decided for a strategy where each image is scattered across all available GPUs.
+This is possible because its an embarrassingly parallel problem.
+Means every pixel stands for itself, one pixel does not influence another in any way.
-This was easy to implement and balanced load reasonably well when images were similar.
+This was easy to implement and balanced load reasonably well.
 Alternatives would have been to distribute a subset of of images to each GPU, but if not all images are similar in size, this could lead to load imbalance.
 Another alternative would have been to distribute a subset of images to each node, and then split the work between the GPUs on that node.
-I decided against this approach because it would have been way more complex to implement.
-With this multi-GPU and some other minor tweaks in the code, I was able to bring the time down to about 2h / image.
+I decided against this approach because it would have been way more complex to implement with no certain improvement.
+With this multi-GPU implementation and some other minor tweaks in the code, I was able to bring the time down to about 2h / image.

 ## Profiling

 Now I was on the limit of obvious improvements, so it was time to profile.
 I used Nsight Compute with NVTX annotations to get a detailed timeline of GPU activity.
-I then ran a profiling on each GPU, but because I expected them to behave similarly, I only analyzed one in detail (Usually GPU 0).
+I then ran a profiling on each GPU, but because I expected them to behave similarly, I only analyzed one in detail (usually GPU 0).
 Additionally, I used `nvidia-smi` & `nvtop` on the computing server to monitor memory usage and GPU utilization in real time.

-This lead to two key insights: First, even with the improvements so far, GPU utilization was still low (around 30-35%), and there were significant breaks between this times of "high" utilisation where GPU-Utilisation dropped significantly.
+This lead to two key insights: First, even with the improvements so far, GPU utilization was still low (around 30-35%), and secondly, there were significant breaks between this times of "high" utilisation where GPU-Utilisation dropped significantly.

 ## Batch Sizing

-Because of these Insights, I was able to implement the biggest Improvement of this whole Project: Large batches dramatically increased throughput by amortizing kernel-launch and transfer overhead.
+Because of these Insights, I was able to implement the biggest Improvement of this whole Project: Large batches dramatically increased throughput by minimizing kernel-launch and transfer overhead.
 I added an adaptive batch-sizing heuristic: estimate free GPU memory, approximate batch footprint, attempt the largest safe batch, and back off on OOM.
-This achieved high memory utilization but still wasted time due to OOM retries—about one third of total GPU time in the worst cases.
+This achieved high memory utilization but still wasted time due to OOM retries.
+About one third of total GPU time in the worst cases.
 Overall this brought the time down to about 4m / image.

 However this was due to a bug in my kernel logic, where I accidentally did some operations with dn ** 2 twice.
 This lead to a compute complexity of O(n^2) instead of the intended O(n), which made the algorithm much more memory intensive.
-After fixing this bug, I was able to run with much larger batches and the time dropped to about 35s / image.
+After fixing this bug (and a similar one with write operations), I was able to run with much larger batches and the time dropped to about 35s / image.

 ## Overlapping Transfers and Compute & Memory pooling